-According to Ohio State Patrol, in the last five years, there were nearly 15,000 pedestrian-related accidents on Ohio roadways.
+According to the Ohio State Patrol, in the last five years, there were nearly 15,000 pedestrian-related accidents on Ohio roadways.
 Of those, 847 pedestrians were killed as a result.
 Pedestrian vs. car accidents is exceptionally devastating as pedestrians are rendered virtually defenseless against large, heavy vehicles and often sustain catastrophic, even fatal, injuries.

 If you were involved in an accident as a pedestrian, you might have the right to seek damages from the driver.
 As an injured victim, you are likely wondering whether the odds are stacked against you or if you stand a good chance of recovering financial compensation.
 To help answer that question, we discuss the common causes of pedestrian accidents below and detail how injured pedestrians can prove negligence in an Ohio court.

 To learn more about seeking compensation after an accident, contact Ohio’s top pedestrian accident attorneys at Slater & Zurz.
 There are no fees unless we win, and your initial consultation is FREE.
 Call (888) 534-4850 to get started today.

 Common Causes of Pedestrian Accidents

 A pedestrian accident can occur in many different ways, but below are some of the most common causes.